 For the topping:

-1. Draw out Twelve “10 cm circles” in total on the two baking papers using a lid or small plate.
+1. Line two baking trays with baking paper.
+Draw out Twelve “10 cm circles” on the two baking papers using a lid or small plate.

-3. Separate the eggs. (see important tips mentioned earlier)
+3. Separate the eggs. (see earlier tips for separating eggs).

 4. Using either a handheld whisk or a bench top mixer, start whisking the whites at a low speed for 3 minutes.